This post may contain affiliate links.

 Once the chicken has cooked remove from the Crockpot and cut up.
 Return the chicken to the pot, along with the cream and spinach and cook for another 20 minutes to warm through before serving with a garnish of fresh herbs.

-GNOCCHI: For easy I’ve used a pack of store-bought gnocchi, but you can also use your favorite homemade gnocchi recipe.
+- Gnocchi: For easy I’ve used a pack of store-bought gnocchi, but you can also use your favorite homemade gnocchi recipe.

-PASTA: I used pillowy gnocchi in the soup, but you could swap the gnocchi for pasta if you prefer.
+- Pasta: I used pillowy gnocchi in the soup, but you could swap the gnocchi for pasta if you prefer.

-CHICKEN THIGHS: I’ve used chicken breast in the recipe, but you could also use skinless boneless chicken thighs.
+- Chicken Thighs: I’ve used chicken breast in the recipe, but you could also use skinless boneless chicken thighs.

-PRE-COOKED CHICKEN: I’ve used fresh chicken breasts in the soup.
+- Pre-Cooked Chicken: I’ve used fresh chicken breasts in the soup.
 But you can use cooked chicken, rotisserie chicken, or leftover chicken from the weekend’s roast.
 If using pre-cooked chicken add it with the gnocchi towards the end of the cook to warm through.

-LEAFY GREENS: I added fresh spinach leaves to the soup, but you could swap spinach of kale, cavolo nero (black kale), chard or other similar greens.
+- Leafy Greens: I added fresh spinach leaves to the soup, but you could swap spinach of kale, cavolo nero (black kale), chard or other similar greens.

-FRESH HERBS: I’ve added a garnish of fresh thyme and parsley to the soup, but you could also stir some fresh herbs like thyme, parsley or bay, through the soup while it’s cooking.
+- Fresh Herbs: I’ve added a garnish of fresh thyme and parsley to the soup, but you could also stir some fresh herbs like thyme, parsley or bay, through the soup while it’s cooking.

-SPICES: Try spicing this soup up with turmeric, paprika, cayenne red pepper or za’atar.
+- Spices: Try spicing this soup up with turmeric, paprika, cayenne red pepper or za’atar.

-TAKE TIME ADDING BROTH: Take time adding the chicken broth to the soup, and stir gently into the flour to ensure no lumps form, as you want the flour to thicken the soup.
+- Take Time Adding Broth: Take time adding the chicken broth to the soup, and stir gently into the flour to ensure no lumps form, as you want the flour to thicken the soup.

-THIN THE SOUP WITH EXTRA BROTH: As the soup simmers in the pot it will reduce and continue to thicken.
+- Thinning the Soup: As the soup simmers in the pot it will reduce and continue to thicken.
 If you want the soup a little thinner then add some extra chicken broth or a splash of water.

-COOKING GNOCCHI: You know the gnocchi is cooked through, when the it floats to the top of the soup.
+- Cooking Gnoochi: You know the gnocchi is cooked through, when the it floats to the top of the soup.

-CHECK THE SEASONING: Always taste and check the soup for seasoning, adding a little more salt and pepper if required.
+- Check Seasoning: Always taste and check the soup for seasoning, adding a little more salt and pepper if required.
 Proper seasoning will make all the difference to the finished soup.
 I like to sometimes add paprika or crushed red pepper for more flavor.

-HOW DO YOU MAKE THIS SOUP CREAMY?
-The cream is what makes this soup extra creamy.
+- Creamy: The cream is what makes this soup extra creamy.
 You could also sub the cream for a dollop of Greek yogurt to make a creamy broth or even whole milk.

-WHAT IS THE BEST CHICKEN TO USE?
-You can use the chicken breasts like I have in the recipe.
+- Tips on Chicken: You can use the chicken breasts like I have in the recipe.
 A great shortcut is to use precooked chicken, rotisserie chicken or leftover chicken thigh meat from these Air Fryer Chicken Thighs.

 Let this olive garden’s chicken gnocchi soup come to room temperature before storing.